michael-mueller-git/stroke-to-vibration-converter/README.md

 This create the Windows executable in `./dist`.

-Finally you can remove the build environment with `conda env remove -n funscript-converter`
+Finally you can remove the build environment with `conda env remove -n funscript-converter`.